tahczeban/Credit_Risk_Analysis/README.md

 ***DELIVERABLE 2: USE THE SMOTEENN ALGORITHM TO PREDICT CREDIT RISK***

+With the aforementioned libraries, this Deliverable will address over/under-sampling with SMOTEENN and comppare the results with those obtained in Deliverable 1, in order to determine if this algorithm is better at determining credit risk.

 <img width="865" alt="Del2_Combo Sampling" src="https://user-images.githubusercontent.com/90135381/156424462-e60ea7c6-8806-49ef-b2f1-fa1262caf43f.png">

                                              FIGURE 6: Combo (Over/Under) Sampling

 ***DELIVERABLE 3: USE ENSEMBLE CLASSIFIERS TO PREDICT CREDIT RISK***

+The last Deliverable will implement imblearn.ensemble library to train/compare the data to that of the prior Deliverable data with BalancedRandomForestClassifier and EasyEnsembleClassifier.

 <img width="958" alt="Del3-load data" src="https://user-images.githubusercontent.com/90135381/156424475-435c8302-f1b1-487a-b6db-1d155f5fac65.png">